Plant some garlic in amongst your

-As we have already said garlic itself is not very demanding, only needing to be watered during long dry spells, other than that the only other job is to keep it weed free by careful regular hoeing.
+As we have already said garlic itself is not very demanding, only needing to be watered during long dry spells, other than that the only other job is to keep it free of weeds by careful regular hoeing.
 Also providing some protection from the birds is a good idea.
-You do not need to worry if you see flowers forming, you can either remove them or leave them intact, either way will not affect the swelling of the bulb.
+You do not need to worry if you see flowers forming, you can either remove them or leave them intact, either way, will not affect the swelling of the bulb.

 Pests and diseases